jonathanvanschenck/guest-book/README.md

 ## Step 2 - Dockerify
  - [x] Create flask Dockerfile
  - [x] Configure nginx container
- - [ ] Modify flask to allow for postgres DB
+ - [x] Modify flask to allow for postgres DB
- - [ ] Configure prostgres container
+ - [x] Configure postgres container
 ## Step 3 - Make is Pretty
  - [ ] Use bootstrap to make it look not awful
  - [ ] Add error checking in the submit form